jaxernst/juice-docs/docs/dev/api/contracts/jbfundaccessconstraintsstore.md

 Inherits: [`JBControllerUtility`](/dev/api/contracts/or-abstract/jbcontrollerutility/), [`ERC165`](https://docs.openzeppelin.com/contracts/4.x/api/utils#ERC165), [`IJBFundAccessConstraintsStore`](/dev/api/interfaces/ijbfundaccessconstraintsstore/)

----

-Information pertaining to how much funds can be accessed by a project from each payment terminal.

 Adheres to:

-- `IJBFundAccessConstraintsStore`: General interface for the generic controller methods in this contract that interacts with funding cycles and tokens according to the protocol's rules.
+- [`IJBFundAccessConstraintsStore`](/dev/api/interfaces/ijbfundaccessconstraintsstore/): General interface for the generic controller methods in this contract that interacts with funding cycles and tokens according to the protocol's rules.

 Inherits from:

-- `JBControllerUtility`: Several functions in this contract can only be accessed by a project owner, or an address that has been preconfifigured to be an operator of the project.
+- [`JBControllerUtility`](/dev/api/contracts/or-abstract/jbcontrollerutility/): Several functions in this contract can only be accessed by a project owner, or an address that has been preconfifigured to be an operator of the project.
-- `ERC165`: Introspection on interface adherance.
+- [`ERC165`](https://docs.openzeppelin.com/contracts/4.x/api/utils#ERC165): Introspection on interface adherance.

 ## State Variables